IceStormy1/SteamTelegramBot/README.md

 ```

 ## Usage
-Most interactions happen through Telegram buttons (InlineKeyboardMarkup), except for adding a game to the watchlist, which is done using the command "/addgame GameName".
+Most interactions happen through Telegram buttons (InlineKeyboardMarkup), except for adding a application to the watchlist, which is done using the command "/add ApplicationName".

 ## Functionality
 * Tracking prices of applications on Steam.